mustafantastic/Shama-il-Tab/README.md

 # 🌟 Shama'il Tab — Chrome Extension

-**A browser experience that displays a hadith of/about Prophet Muhammad ﷺ from the Shama'il Muhammadiyah.**
+**A browser experience that displays a hadith of/about Prophet Muhammad ﷺ from the Shama'il Muhammadiyah with each new tab.**
 A reminder of his beautiful character, meant to help users grow in love, understanding, and connection with the Messenger of Allah ﷺ.

 ---